GovTechSG/CFT-Docs/tgw/configure-routes.md

     <small>Example of an Intranet subnet in a GCC 2.0 Intranet VPC within the 10.211.0.0/16 supernet</small>

 **Step 2.
+Identify associated route tables**

-Identify the specific Route table(s) that are associated with your Intranet Subnet(s) containing the resources that are interfacing with CFT, either as a Sender or a Receiver**
+Identify the specific Route table(s) that are associated with your Intranet subnet(s) containing the resources that are interfacing with CFT (as either as a Sender or a Receiver).

 - The relevant Route table(s) **must not** be the Main Route table, which cannot be edited.